 Takeaway: If your Youtube channel has a cartoon or animated character as a part of the brand, integrate this familiar face into your merch.
 Featuring your well-known characters and images into the design of your merch works well because your subscribers are already fans of what you’ve created.
 This finally gives them a chance to get a shirt or hoodie featuring their favorite character.

-🎉 Sell merch effortlessly on YouTube
+Start selling your merch on YouTube

 Sell your Bonfire merch directly below your videos and live streams with our YouTube Merch Shelf integration.